 Director Carlos Saldanha, who worked on the "Rio" and "Ice Age" films, has chosen the voice cast well.
 In the title role, wrestler-turned-actor John Cena gives Ferdinand just the right balance of sweetness and strength.
 He becomes the wholly convincing center of the parable.

-As in the book, we first meet Ferdinand when he’s a wee calf on a farm, where he discovers early on that smelling flowers in the pasture beats butting heads with the other young’uns, who mock him and long to prove themselves in the bullring.
+As in the book, we first meet Ferdinand when he's a wee calf (voice of Colin H. Murphy)on a farm, where he discovers early on that smelling flowers in the pasture beats butting heads with the other young'uns, who mock him and long to prove themselves in the bullring.
 Still, he never wavers.

 After his father fails to return from a bullfight, a grieving Ferdinand runs away from the farm.
 Nina (Lily Day), a little girl, finds him and takes him home to her father's farm as a pet.
 There, Ferdinand grows into an enormous, happy fellow.
 One day, he follows Nina into town for a festival, gets stung by a bee and reacts wildly.
 Terrified, the townsfolk lasso him and send him back to the farm where he was born.

 His owners hope that the famed toreador El Primero (Miguel Ángel Silvestre) will choose Ferdinand for the ring.
 Lupe (Kate McKinnon, in fine eccentric form as a whacked-out "calming goat") is assigned to get Ferdinand in the right frame of mind.